senescent777/some_scripts/README.md

 Some_scripts that i made for a certain purpose.
 During covid i had to find something to do.
-Recently i decided to show you "what i did last summer".
+And i kept going after that.
+Recently i decided to show the world "what i did last summer".

 There is some remains of debug-clutter that have to be removed.
 After that, this  should work, at least for me.
 I think i got the most of it.